joanms/simon-game/README.md

 - **Reset button** to cancel the game.
 When clicked, it reloads the page, emptying the game sequence and reverting the score to zero.
 - **Blue, red, yellow** and **orange buttons.** The original Simon game has a green button, but I replaced it with orange to make it easier for colourblind people to play.

+### Features Not Implemented

+I could add the option to mute sounds for people who find them annoying.
+However, since modern browsers allow users to mute individual tabs, this is not an essential feature.

 ## Technologies Used